-(a) All members, contractors, and volunteers shall strictly adhere to this and all other County policies concerning sexual harassment and discrimination.
+- (a) All members, contractors, and volunteers shall strictly adhere to this and all other County policies concerning sexual harassment and discrimination.
 It is the duty of all members, contractors, and volunteers to familiarize themselves with this and all other County policies concerning sexual harassment and discrimination.
-Any questions regarding this and/or any other County policies concerning sexual harassment and discrimination.
-Violation of this and/or any other County policies concerning sexual harassment and discrimination should be directed to the County's Human Resources Division.
-Violation of this and/or any other County policies concerning sexual harassment and discrimination should be directed to the County's Human Resources Division.

-(b) Managers and supervisors shall be responsible for eliminating any sexual harassment and discrimination of which they are aware or should be aware.
+Any questions regarding this and/or any other County policies concerning sexual harassment and discrimination should be directed to the County's Human Resources Division.
+Violation of this and/or any other County policies concerning sexual harassment and discrimination shall result in disciplinary action up to and including termination. - (b) Managers and supervisors shall be responsible for eliminating any sexual harassment and discrimination of which they are aware or should be aware.
 It shall also be the responsibility of the managers and supervisors to immediately report any actual or suspected violations of this policy to the Human Resources Division Manager.
-The failure by a manager or supervisor to satisfy these responsibilities shall result in disciplinary action up to and including termination.

-(c) Individuals who witness or who have knowledge of actual or suspected acts of sexual harassment or discrimination are required to immediately notify their Department Director or the Human Resources Division Manager.

-(2) Definition - Sexual harassment is defined as unwanted contact of a sexual nature, or other conduct based upon sex affecting the dignity of the recipient.
-It includes unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature when:

-(a) Submission to such conduct is made, either expressly or implicitly, a condition of the recipient's employment; or

-(b) Submission to or rejection of such conduct is used as a basis for an employment decision affecting the recipient; or lewd or abusive comments, sexist comments, or comments which belittle individuals because of their gender.
+The failure by a manager or supervisor to satisfy these responsibilities shall result in disciplinary action up to and including termination. - (c) Individuals who witness or who have knowledge of actual or suspected acts of sexual harassment or discrimination are required to immediately notify their Department Director or the Human Resources Division Manager. - (2) Definition Sexual harassment is defined as unwanted contact of a sexual nature, or other conduct based upon sex affecting the dignity of the recipient.
+It includes unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature when: - (a) Submission to such conduct is made, either expressly or implicitly, a condition of the recipient's employment; or - (b) Submission to or rejection of such conduct is used as a basis for an employment decision affecting the recipient; or - (c) The harassment has the purpose or effect of unreasonably interfering with the recipient's work performance or creating an environment that a reasonable person would find intimidating, hostile, abusive, or offensive. - (3) Sexual harassment may occur through verbal comments, physical contact, written media, pictures, or electronic mail.
+Unacceptable verbal conduct includes unwelcome advances or propositions, inappropriate personal questions, innuendo, jokes, teasing, lewd or abusive comments, sexist comments, or comments which belittle individuals because of their gender.
 These may be specific remarks directed at an individual or general comments of a sexual or sexist nature.
 Unacceptable non-verbal conduct includes sexually suggestive or offensive gestures, leering, violations of personal space, non-cooperation with individuals because of their gender, and the display of pornographic, indecent, or debasing materials, films, pictures, magazines, or objects.
 Unacceptable physical conduct includes unwanted sexual touching, pinching, massaging, patting, and rubbing against the recipient's body.

-(c) The harassment has the purpose or effect of unreasonably interfering with the recipient's work performance or creating an environment that a reasonable person would find intimidating, hostile, abusive, or offensive.

-(3) Sexual harassment may occur through verbal comments, physical contact, written media, pictures, or electronic mail.
-Unacceptable verbal conduct includes unwelcome advances or propositions, inappropriate personal questions, innuendo, jokes, teasing,